 module load python3 pyvenv --system-site-packages ~/mypython

-will create a virtual environment that inherits all the capabilities of the main Canopy installation in your home directory, where you can modify it or build your own Python modules.
+will create a virtual environment that inherits all the capabilities of the main Anaconda installation in your home directory, where you can modify it or build your own Python modules.
 The command

 would then make this local Python directory your default in that terminal until you log out or type the command deactivate.
 With a virtual environment activated, you can easily install new or upgraded Python modules.
 In many cases, simply using the pip packages manager like so: